trinker/textreadr/README.md

 Contact
 =======

 You are welcome to:

-- submit suggestions and bug-reports at: <https://github.com/trinker/textreadr/issues>
+-   submit suggestions and bug-reports at:
+    <a href="https://github.com/trinker/textreadr/issues" class="uri">https://github.com/trinker/textreadr/issues</a>
-- send a pull request on: <https://github.com/trinker/textreadr/>
+-   send a pull request on:
+    <a href="https://github.com/trinker/textreadr/" class="uri">https://github.com/trinker/textreadr/</a>
-- compose a friendly e-mail to: <tyler.rinker@gmail.com>
+-   compose a friendly e-mail to:
+    <a href="mailto:tyler.rinker@gmail.com" class="email">tyler.rinker@gmail.com</a>

 Demonstration
 =============